Frequently Asked Questions

 How are School Nutrition Programs funded?

-The Ministry of Child, Community and Social Services provides base funding to all student nutrition programs.
+The Ministry of Children, Community and Social Services provides base funding to all student nutrition programs through the Lead Agency of Central East Ontario, The Peterborough Child & Family Centres.
 All schools must do independent fundraising to cover the remaining costs of their program.

 Who is Food For Kids?